What is Income Support (IS)?

-Income support (IS)gives you a basic living income and it’s a means-tested benefit.
-This means your savings, income or the income of other people in your household will affect how much you get, but the benefit does not depend on your National Insurance (NI) contributions.
+Income Support gives you a basic living expense.
+It is a means tested benefit.
+This means your savings, income or the income of other people in your household will affect how much you get.
+The benefit does not depend on your National Insurance (NI) contributions.

 Can I claim Income Support?

 You can only claim income support if you get or are entitled to the severe disability premium (SDP).